Father Damien

-During this time, he taught the Catholic faith to the people of Hawaii.
-Father Damien also cared for the patients and established leaders within the community to build houses, schools, roads, hospitals, and churches.
+De Veuster taught the Catholic faith to the people of Hawaii.
+He also cared for patients of leprosy (lepers) and established leaders within the community to build houses, schools, roads, hospitals, and churches.
 He dressed residents' ulcers, built a reservoir, made coffins, dug graves, shared pipes, and ate poi with them, providing both medical and emotional support.

-After eleven years caring for the physical, spiritual, and emotional needs of those in the leper colony, Father Damien contracted leprosy.
-He continued with his work despite the infection but finally succumbed to the disease on 15 April 1889.
-Father Damien also had tuberculosis which worsened his condition, but some believe that the reason he volunteered in the first place was due to his illness of tuberculosis.
+After 11 years caring for the physical, spiritual, and emotional needs of those in the leper colony, De Veuster contracted leprosy.
+He continued with his work until finally succumbing to the disease on 15 April 1889.
+He also had tuberculosis, which worsened his condition, but some believe the reason he volunteered in the first place was due to tuberculosis.

-Father Damien has been described as a "martyr of charity".
-Damien De Veuster is venerated as a saint in the Catholic Church.
-In the Anglican Communion and other Christian denominations, Damien is considered the spiritual patron for leprosy and outcasts.
-Father Damien Day, 15 April, the day of his death, is also a minor statewide holiday in Hawaii.
-Father Damien is the patron saint of the Diocese of Honolulu and of Hawaii.
+De Veuster has been described as a "martyr of charity".
+De Veuster is considered the spiritual patron for lepers and outcasts.
+Father Damien Day, which takes place on the day of his death (April 15), is also a minor statewide holiday in Hawaii.
+De Veuster is the patron saint of the Diocese of Honolulu and of Hawaii.

-Father Damien was canonized by Pope Benedict XVI on 11 October 2009.
+De Veuster was canonized by Pope Benedict XVI on 11 October 2009.
 Libert H. Boeynaems, writing in the Catholic Encyclopedia, calls him "the Apostle of the Lepers."
-Damien De Veuster's feast day is 10 May.
+De Veuster's feast day is 10 May.